Joshwaamein/linux-refresh/README.md

 ## linux-refresh

 Command line tools in Linux are all file based.
+Printers, disks and other hardware are also files.
 Essential commands are found in the bin (binaries) directory on /bin.
 Super user commands are in /sbin.